 The ecological transition is imposing itself on companies and invites them not only to review the core of their activity but also the acquisition and mobilization of the right skills.
 Among the many challenges facing the profession, this adaptation appears more frequently in conversations.

-Environmental protection and the fight against global warming are imperatives that a vast majority of companies are converting into visible levers of attractiveness.
-One question remains: what about the identification and mastery of key expertise for this transition?
-According to Apec, only 2% of job offers in 2021 concerned so-called "green" jobs, which are up by 21% compared to 2019.
+Environmental protection and the fight against global warming are imperatives that the vast majority of companies are converting into visible levers of attractiveness.
+One question remains: what about identifying and mastering the key expertise required for this transition?
+Between February 2022 and February 2023, job offers on LinkedIn requiring at least one green skill increased by an average of 15.2

 Our article focuses on investigating the new functions that are currently emerging as a result of this new situation and the impacts on current activities.
 We will then be able to consider the skills that are emerging as well as those whose current reality will be most affected.